What is COVID-19 ?

-- Avoid touching your nose, eyes, and mouth as much as possible.
+- Avoid touching your nose eyes and mouth as far as possible

-Many patients will also experience an increase in anxiety and/or depression during the COVID-19 pandemic.
-This is quite common, particularly in these uncertain times.
+Many patients will also experience an increase in anxiety and/or depression, which is quite common, particularly in these times.
 It is very important to try and manage your anxiety.
-Though we are advised about “social distancing”, you can do the following:
+Though we are advised about “social distancing”, you can do the following

 - Remain connected and communicate daily at regular intervals with your family and friends.

 - Try to reduce seeing Face Book feeds, TV etc. and do not constantly watch the news.
 This can lead to more stress.
 Stay updated and maybe check in once or twice a day.